On Bergman's Diamond Lemma for Ring Theory: Remarks

 \section{Remarks}

-First I would like to recommend the reader to read the original paper \cite{bergman1} of Bergman.
-Firstly because it is very important to read original works rather than to read expositions by others, in general.
-Secondly because Bergman \cite{bergman1} is written with a broad perspective over a lot of algebraic structures, where the reader will find many interesting materials.
+First I would like to recommend the reader to read the original paper \cite{bergman1} of Bergman, because it is written with a broad perspective over a lot of algebraic structures, where the reader will find many interesting materials.

 I have to mention at least that there is the correction and updates for the paper.
 Refer to Bergman \cite{bergman2}.